DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/test-https-and-http2-websites.md

 ## Test HTTP/2 Websites

-TestCafe can test an HTTP/2 website only if the server can fall back to HTTPS or HTTP.
+TestCafe can test an HTTP/2 website only if the server can downgrade the connection to HTTPS or HTTP/1.
+See [ALPN negotiation](https://nodejs.org/api/http2.html#http2_alpn_negotiation) for details.